Skip to main content

 Glossary Terms Protection

-Transifex ensures translation consistency across Google Translate, Microsoft Translator, DeepL Translate, KantanMT, and Alexa Translations A.I. when running Machine Translation on your strings and preserves your terminology, ensuring that it remains intact during the translation process.
+Transifex ensures translation consistency across Google Translate, Microsoft Translator, DeepL Translate, KantanMT, Alexa Translations A.I. and Intento when running Machine Translation on your strings and preserves your terminology, ensuring that it remains intact during the translation process.

 There's no need for manual configuration, as the system automatically preserves glossary terms whenever they are detected within the source string.